xpl/ansicolor/README.md

 const parsed = color.parse ('foo'.bgBrightRed.bright.italic + 'bar'.red.dim)
 ```

-Will return a pseudo-array of styled spans, iterable with `for ... of` and convertable to an array with spread operator.
-There also exists `.spans` property for obtaining the actual array:
+It will return a pseudo-array of styled spans, iterable with `for ... of` and convertable to an array with spread operator.
+There also exists `.spans` property for obtaining the actual array directly:

 ```javascript
 assert.deepEqual (parsed.spans /* or [...parsed] */,